Empowering the whole family to move towards the Arabic fluency!

 If you want to pass on Arabic to your children, talking to them in Arabic will greatly benefit them since stimulating their listening and speaking skills are, in fact, the first steps to take in order to move towards the fluency.

-3) Arabic Commands (imperative Verbs & short Sentences)
+Arabic Commands for parents (imperative Verbs & short Sentences)

 Thinking that we can’t speak formal Arabic, that we need “conversational/colloquial Arabic” or a dialect: